Inside the Golden Globe Awards

 The Dream of Hollywood

 The pandemic was in full swing.
 Despite that, I found myself in the spa city of Karlovy Vary in the Czech Republic, invited to cover the Karlovy Vary International Film Festival.
-The year before, I’d been there as a jury member for the International Federation of Film Critics (FIPRESCI), of which I’m a member.
+The year before, I’d been there as a jury member for the International Federation of Film Critics (FIPRESCI), of which I’m an active member (I run their Letterboxd HQ site).

 At the time, the Globes were owned and operated by the infamous Hollywood Foreign Press Association (HFPA) — or, as one particularly angry, LA-based Norwegian film journalist liked to call them, “the Hollywood Mafia” and other unflattering names.
 She’d spent years lobbing criticism at the organization.
 There’s plenty of drama wrapped up in all of that, but I’m not about to spend half this article unpacking it.
 I’ll leave that to people like Craig Greiwe, who wrote a thorough LinkedIn article about it back when everything was unfolding.